Kamperhub/kamperhub-app/src/FIREBASE_SETUP_CHECKLIST.md

     STRIPE_SECRET_KEY="sk_test_..."
     STRIPE_WEBHOOK_SECRET="whsec_..."

-    # Google API Configuration (for Google Tasks, etc.)
+    # Google API Configuration (for Google Tasks, etc. - Uses OAuth, not an API key)
     GOOGLE_CLIENT_ID="YOUR_GOOGLE_CLIENT_ID.apps.googleusercontent.com"
     GOOGLE_CLIENT_SECRET="YOUR_GOOGLE_CLIENT_SECRET"

-    # Google Maps API Key
+    # Google Maps & Places API Key (for the browser)
-    # NOTE: It's often best practice to use the same key for Maps and AI to simplify management,
-    # as long as that key does not have HTTP referrer restrictions.
-    NEXT_PUBLIC_GOOGLE_MAPS_API_KEY="YOUR_GOOGLE_MAPS_API_KEY_HERE"
+    # Use your "Kamperhub Browser Key" for this value.
+It should have "HTTP referrer" restrictions.
+    NEXT_PUBLIC_GOOGLE_MAPS_API_KEY="YOUR_BROWSER_API_KEY_HERE"
     ```

 ---